-• Make students proficient and confident communicators in English across a settings.
+• Make students proficient and confident communicators in English across a variety of contexts.

-• Enable learners to comprehend both spoken and written English in diverse writing in English.
+• Enable learners to comprehend both spoken and written English in diverse settings.

-• Develop students' abilities in the nuances of listening, speaking, reading and the modern, globalized world.
+• Develop students' abilities in the nuances of listening, speaking, reading and writing in English.

-• Prepare learners to tackle situations and seek employment with assurance in
+• Prepare learners to tackle situations and seek employment with assurance in the modern, globalized world.